awsdocs/amazon-aurora-user-guide/doc_source/blue-green-deployments-overview.md

 ## Authorizing access to blue/green deployment operations<a name="blue-green-deployments-authorizing-access"></a>

 Users must have the required permissions to perform operations related to blue/green deployments\.
 You can create IAM policies that grant users and roles permission to perform specific API operations on the specified resources they need\.
-You can then attach those policies to the IAM users or groups that require those permissions\.
+You can then attach those policies to the IAM permission sets or roles that require those permissions\.
 For more information, see [Identity and access management for Amazon Aurora](UsingWithRDS.IAM.md)\.

 The user who creates a blue/green deployment must have permissions to perform the following RDS operations:
 + `rds:AddTagsToResource`